Skip to main content

 Sharing template with an individual

-You can share a Template with individuals or an entire Workspace Group.
-To share with individuals, simply enter the email address of the user with whom you want to share the template under Individuals in the sharing popup window.
-Make sure you use the email address associated with their account in Mixmax.
-To share with a Workspace Group, enter the name of the Group in the Groups tab:
+You can share a Template with individuals or an entire Workspace Team.
+To share with an individual, simply enter the user's email address in the Individuals tab of the sharing pop-up window.
+Make sure you use the email address associated with their Mixmax account.
+To share with a Workspace Team, enter the name of the Team in the Team tab:

 Sharing template with a group